PlaidCloud/website/content/en/docs/concepts/containers/images.md

 Images can also include a registry hostname; for example: `fictional.registry.example/imagename`, and possibly a port number as well; for example: `fictional.registry.example:10443/imagename`.

-If you don't specify a registry hostname, Kubernetes assumes that you mean the Docker public registry.
+If you don't specify a registry hostname, PlaidCloud assumes that you mean the Docker public registry.

 After the image name part you can add a _tag_ (as also using with commands such as `docker` and `podman`).